Battles over Belief: Religion and Violence in Catholic Europe (1848–1914)

 In the links section you can find a more detailed project description and information about the German Research Foundation’s Emmy Noether Programme (as well as about the mathematician Emmy Noether!).
 Below you will find a summary of recent activities.
 For a more comprehensive overview, please consult the German version of the website.

-New publication: We are proud to announce the publication of »Gotteslästerung in Europa.
+We are proud to announce the publication of »Gotteslästerung in Europa.
 Religionsvergehen und Religionskritik seit 1500« (engl.
 Blasphemy in Europe.
 Religious Offences and Religion Critique since 1500).
 Ranging from Sebastian Brant's »Narrenschyff« (1495) to contemporary debates on »Charlie Hebdo«, this book contains sources from across European history that have been especially prepared for German secondary education.
 More information (in German).

 27-29 April 2017: Péter Techet participates in the 11th Graduate Conference in European History (GRACEH) on the subject of »Beyond Established Narratives – New Approaches to European History from Early Modern Times to the Present«.
 GRACEH, which takes places in Florence, is a cooperation of the European University Institute (Florence), the University of Vienna and the Central European University (Budapest).
 Conference Programme